containers/toolbox/doc/toolbox-create.1.md

 Create a Toolbx container for a different operating system RELEASE than the host.
 Cannot be used with `--image`.

+**--build** BUILDCONTEXT, **-b** BUILDCONTEXT

+Build a toolbx image from the build context found at BUILDCONTEXT by passing it to `podman build`.
+Afterwards it sets the tag to `localhost/<name of the image>` by extracting the name from the image and then creates the container like normal.

+You cannot use `--distro`, `--release` or `--image` together with this option.

 ## EXAMPLES